HabitatFramework/UserGuide/interface/interface.rst

 History Tab
 -----------

-The History tab displays a list of modifications made to the current INCID and the associated TOIDs.
-Each entry details what modification was made, when and by whom as shown in Figure 20.
+Click on :guilabel:`History` to display the History tab as shown in the figure :ref:`figUIHT`.
+The History tab displays a list of previous modifications made to the current INCID and the associated TOIDs.
+Each entry details what modifications were made, when and by whom.
 Entries are shown in **descending** date and time order with the most recent changes at the top.
-The maximum number of entries to appear in the history tab can be configured in the Options (see :ref:`gis_options` for more details).
+The maximum number of entries to appear in the history tab can be configured in the Options (see :ref:`options_gis` for more details).

 .. _figUIHT: